sabrinasettle/settleformore.github.io/content/posts/covid-feels.md

 ---
 ![instagram](CEpP7rGDggF)

-The time of Covid-19 as been a strange time for all, and has created at least a few pages in history textbooks to come.
+The time of Covid-19 has been a strange time for all, and has created at least a few pages in history textbooks to come.
 But for those who are students or just starting their career, its a very interesting time.
 I have been so lucky to have remote work from a position held at my school during the lockdown and all the uncertainty.
 Its clear to me that I become lethargic and depressed when I don't have work to send energy into, but this time period is unusual and surreal, so what should work look like?